OscarB7/pihole-terraform/README.md

     **Note** WireGuard does not differentiate between `server` and `client`; instead, all devices are `peers`.
 This document will refer to the WireGuard peer installed in the OCI instance as the `WireGuard server` and `WireGuard client` to the one installed in your device, e.g., phone or laptop.

-    Run the following lines one by one to create the keys.
+    Run the following lines one by one to create the keys manually or see option below using the script.

     ```shell
     # build container